What's this about?

 I want you to stay

-Customers would usually try the app for a single city trip.
-Despite the experience being enjoyable and memorable, people would forget about the app soon thereafter.
-One goal was to drive returning customers.
+Most customers used the app for a single city trip.
+Even though the experience was fun and memorable, they quickly forgot about it.
+One key goal was to drive returning customers.

 2 B2B or not 2 B2B